Pension protection - frequently asked questions

 Scheme specific tax-free cash protection

 Individuals who didn't opt for transitional protection but who had the right to more than 25% of their benefits value on 5 April 2006 as tax-free cash will still be able to have the higher percentage paid when they take their retirement benefits.
 They didn't have to register this unless they were also applying for primary or enhanced protection.
-They can still get the higher tax-free cash amount based on the amount of tax-free cash on 5 April 2006 increased in line with the increases to the lifetime allowance, up to the date they take their retirement benefits.
-Since 6 April 2012, this increase factor is 1.2 (£1.8m/£1.5m), despite the current lifetime allowance being £1,073,100.
+They can still get the higher tax-free cash amount based on the amount of tax-free cash on 5 April 2006 increased by a factor of 1.2 (£1.8m/£1.5m).

 If benefits are transferred to another registered pension scheme and primary or enhanced protection has been granted the protection will remain.
 However, the same will not apply to somebody with a tax-free cash entitlement of more than 25% if they had not applied for primary or enhanced protection.
 These people will lose their entitlement to the higher amount of tax-free cash under the new plan, unless their transfer can be classed as a 'block transfer' or in certain circumstances where a scheme winds up.